James-Ly/WikiLatic/README.md

 # Install

 ## IDE
-- To run this project, first install the IntelliJ IDEA Community IDE.
+- To run this project, first install the IntelliJ IDEA Community.

 ## Secondly, install the following software:
 ### 1. Node.js